In another post, we provide an overview of what plugins are all about and how you can use these to extend your site’s capabilities.

 Click Apply …

-A list of all selected plugins will show up in the Delete Plugins screen.
-Click on “click to view entire list of files which will be deleted” to review all the plugin files that you are about to delete, or click on the Yes, Delete these files button if you are absolutely certain that you would like to proceed to the next step and delete all of the selected plugins …
+A list of all selected plugins will display in the Delete Plugins screen.
+Click on “click to view entire list of files which will be deleted” to review all the plugin files that you are about to delete, or click on the Yes, Delete these files button if you are sure that you would like to go ahead and delete all of the plugins listed …

-In addition to the methods shown above, you can use WordPress plugins to manage your WordPress plugins.
+As well as the methods shown above, you can use a range of third-party tools to manage your plugins.

 Health Check & troubleshooting